 Dozens injured in explosions in shopping area on Christmas Eve

-WORCESTER, South Africa (AP) _ A bomb and two hand grenades exploded in a crowded shopping area in this farming town outside Cape Town today, killing two people and injuring dozens, police said.
+WORCESTER, South Africa (AP) _ A bomb and two hand grenades exploded in a crowded shopping area in this farming town outside Cape Town today, killing three people and injuring dozens, police said.

-A few minutes later, police received a bomb threat for another store in the area, said Sgt.
+A few minutes after the grenade explosions, police received a bomb threat for another store in the area, said Sgt.
 John Khumalo of the bomb squad in Worcester.
 He said a suspicious package was found but there had been no further explosions.

 Worcester is a farming town in the wine country outside Cape Town.
 Its residents are mostly Afrikaners _ descendants of South Africa’s Dutch settlers _ and mixed-race people.